ianbuchanan04/PatternAnalysis-2025/recognition/4745425/README.md

 1. **Input Processing:**
    - MRI slices are converted to single-channel grayscale tensors.
    - Normalized using mean and standard deviation from the dataset.
-   - Augmentation applied: random resized crop and horizontal flip for robustness.
+   - Augmentation applied to supplement data: random resized crop and horizontal flip for robustness.

 2. **Model Architecture:**
    - Backbone: `ConvNeXt(in_chans=1, num_classes=2)`